 I already completed my bachelor's degree at THD and then worked for one year as a course assistant for "International Management".
 So I am a "Deggendorfer Kindl".
 I heard about the cooperative doctoral opportunity with UWS by e-mail; I knew immediately that the program could be the right one for me and informed myself about further steps.

 My abstract has been published in Scotland on various

 Following its appointment as a Technical University in 2014, a Graduate Centre was established at DIT with the aim of creating a framework for scientific career paths.
-At the Graduate Center, excellent graduates who show interest in a doctorate are advised and informed about the path to a doctorate.
-The Graduate Center provides doctoral students with knowledge and skills that enable them to complete their doctorate in cooperation with a university and promote their successful completion.
+At the Graduate Centre, excellent graduates who show interest in a doctorate are advised and informed about the path to a doctorate.
+The Graduate Centre provides doctoral students with knowledge and skills that enable them to complete their doctorate in cooperation with a university and promote their successful completion.
 Since not only doctoral students are involved in DIT research projects, the offer is directed at all scientific employees and laboratory engineers.
 This offer is particularly important with regard to good scientific practice and the avoidance of scientific misconduct.

-The Graduate Center supports the entry level and encourages the networking of young scientists with the research community.
+The Graduate Centre supports the entry level and encourages the networking of young scientists with the research community.
 This includes scientific exchange at conferences and publications in scientific journals.
 With the Bavarian Journal of Applied Sciences, the DIT has also had its own platform for the publication of scientific articles on applied research topics since 2015.